Raychaudhuri equation in scalar-tensor theory: Spatially homogeneous and isotropic case

-Therefore, the first term in the right hand side of the above Eq. \eqref{frbk} have a negative contribution when $\rho>3p$ and the third term have a negative contribution for $k=-1$ only.
-The second term is always positive.
-Thus, with radiation as the fluid, there is a possibility of having negative $R_{\mu\nu}u^\mu u^\nu$, only for an open universe.
-Let us now discuss about some explicit examples.
+The first term in the right hand side of the above Eq. \eqref{frbk} gives a negative contribution when $\rho>3p$.
+The third term is negative for $k=-1$.
+The second term is always positive. { Thus, with a radiation distribution ($p = \frac{1}{3} \rho$), $R_{\mu\nu}u^\mu u^\nu$ can be negative only for an open universe ($k=-1$).}

-We will discuss about three examples, one each for $k=0$, $1$ and $-1$ case, with radiation as the fluid.
-These solutions were found in the reference \cite{bekenstein}. \begin{itemize} \item For $k=0$ case,
+Let us now consider explicit examples of exact solutions containing radiation for $k=0$, $1$ and $-1$.
+These solutions were all found by Bekenstein\cite{bekenstein}.